 Expungement is a legal process that allows low-risk non-violent offenders to remove charges from their criminal records.
 This process is exceptionally useful for giving people a second chance or clearing up sentencing misconceptions.
 In most states, expungement makes it as though the crime never happened.

 Similarly, many states allow low-risk sex offenders an opportunity to get off the registry with proper counseling.
 In Iowa, an expungement does not remove the sex offender registry status.
 Even if the crime itself is expunged, those convicted of sexual crimes must add themselves to the sex offender registry.

 In Iowa, the best thing someone can do is avoid getting on the registry in the first place.
 An experienced criminal defense attorney can gather all the evidence and argue the case.
 An attorney is a skilled negotiator whose goal is to help their client obtain justice.

 If you were accused of a sex crime, you might want legal representation.
-If you’d like an experienced Iowa city criminal defense attorney from Keegan, Tindal, & Mason to evaluate your case, please send us an email or call (319) 499-5524.
+If you’d like an experienced Iowa city criminal defense attorney from Keegan, Tindal, & Jaeger to evaluate your case, please send us an email or call (319) 499-5524.